himanshu-sugha/SprintGPT/README.md

 - **Apps for Software Teams** - Helps development teams operate like a pit crew with data-driven retrospectives
 - **Best Rovo Apps** - Uses `rovo:agent` and `action` modules to enable natural language sprint analysis

+> **⚠️ Important:** SprintGPT works with **Scrum projects with active sprints**.
+For Kanban-only projects, demo data is displayed to showcase features.

 ---

 ## 1. What is SprintGPT?